Amazon offers employees $10,000 to quit, launch delivery business

 "We've heard from associates that they want to participate in the program but struggled with the transition.
 Now we have a path for those associates with an appetite for opportunities to own their own businesses."

-Amazon said it would offer access to the company's delivery technology, training, and discounts on assets and services, including Amazon-branded vans and uniforms and insurance.
+Amazon said it would offer access to the company's delivery technology, training, and discounts on assets and services, including Amazon-branded vans and uniforms.

 ?
 2019 AFP